ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-use-manticore-to-find-smart-contract-bugs/index.md

 _Exploration summary f(!=65) denotes f called with any value different than 65._

-As you can notice, Manticore generates an unique test case for every successful or reverted transaction.
+As you can notice, Manticore generates a unique test case for every successful or reverted transaction.

 Use the `--quick-mode` flag if you want fast code exploration (it disable bug detectors, gas computation, ...)